mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-be-defined.md

 ---

 And that’s `toBeDefined` in a nutshell!
-You’d use it when you need to verify that something... well, exists—but you don’t care exactly what it is.
+You’d use it when you need to verify that something… well, exists—but you don’t care exactly what it is.
 Just something that isn't `undefined`.